CesiumGS/3d-tiles-validator/validator/README.md

 Node.js library and command-line tools for validating 3D Tiles tilesets.

+This validator is still in alpha and does not have complete coverage of the 3D Tiles specification.
+The validator provides basic validation for:

+* Tileset JSON + external tilesets
+* Tile formats: b3dm, i3dm, pnts, and cmpt
+* Embedded glb and external glTF using [glTF-Validator](https://github.com/KhronosGroup/glTF-Validator)

 ## Instructions

 Clone this repo and install [Node.js](http://nodejs.org/).
 From the root directory of this repo, run: